scriptituk/xfade-easing/README.md

     -v video output filename (default: no video), accepts expansions
        formats: mkv (FFV1), mp4 (H264), webm (VP9), raw
        animated formats: webp (VP8), png (APNG), gif, y4m (yuv4mpeg)
-       from file extension; if filename is - then format is the null muxer (no output) if -f format has alpha then mkv,webm,raw generate transparent video output if gifski is installed then gifs will be optimised raw decode: ffmpeg -f rawvideo -pixel_format f -framerate r -video_size s -i ...
+       inferred from filename; if filename is - then format is the null muxer (no output) if -f format has alpha then mkv,webm,raw generate transparent video output if gifski is installed then gifs will be optimised raw decode: ffmpeg -f rawvideo -pixel_format f -framerate r -video_size s -i ...